spotlightpa/poor-richard/content/newsletters/investigator/_index.md

 +++
 image = "2021/06/01gc-4k5c-twja-965v.jpeg"
-image-size = "hidden"
+image-size = "inline"
 published = 2020-09-03T01:14:40.334Z
-title = "Sign up for The Investigator" description = "Sign up for The Investigator, a free weekly newsletter from Spotlight PA" blurb = "Every Thursday, you’ll get exclusive, behind-the-scenes looks at our reporting, important updates from the state Capitol, and a roundup of the best accountability journalism from across Pennsylvania." linktitle = "The Investigator" modal-exclude = true layout = "newsletters-archive"
+title = "Sign up for The Investigator" description = "Sign up for The Investigator, a free weekly newsletter from Spotlight PA" blurb = "Every Thursday, you’ll get exclusive, behind-the-scenes looks at our reporting, important updates from the state Capitol, and a roundup of the best accountability journalism from across Pennsylvania." linktitle = "The Investigator" modal-exclude = true layout = "news" sort-by = "month"

 [cascade]
 image = "2021/06/01gc-4k5c-twja-965v.jpeg"